mvsouza/mvsouza.github.io/_posts/2014-11-08-yeoman-jumpstart.md

 	</video>
 </p>

-Now that we are good to go, download the angular directives generator for Yeoman.
+Now that we are good to go, we need to download the angular directives generator for Yeoman.

+You can find generators by searching in npm by packages with the prefix "generator", like that:

 {% highlight bash %}
-npm generator-angular-directive -g
+npm serach generator WhaterverYouLike
 {% endhighlight %}

-The npm packages with "generator-" prefix are yo templates.
-To run ir just loose the prefix and pass it to the Yeomann
+In this case we will need the angular directive, so we like this:

 {% highlight bash %}
-yo angular directive
+npm serach generator directive
 {% endhighlight %}

+With the package name in hand we install it.

+{% highlight bash %}
+npm install generator-angular-directive -g
+{% endhighlight %}

+The npm packages with "generator-" prefix stands for yo templates.
+To run the recently added generator, we just need loose the prefix and pass it to the Yeomann generate it.
+Before this ensure that you are in the project folder.

+{% highlight bash %}
+mkdir ng-yomanDirective
+cd ng-yomanDirective
+yo angular-directive
+{% endhighlight %}

+Now that the magic happens!
+The Yeomann gladfully will ask some setting to generate in a more convenient way.